CrashCringle12/RIGHTS/README.md

 * Alternatively, you could mail me the money.
 If this is what you would prefer, then let me know and I'll PM you my mailing address.

 * You could also hunt me down in real life.
 I exist everywhere on Penn State's campus.
-I'll also be at RIP 12.5.
+I'll also be at RIP.
 Honestly, it'll probably be a little difficult to find me unless you're at cabby.

 * Finally, you could just have another friend give me money for you.
 Of course, if you do this, your obligation to pay your friend back is out of my hands.